 The compounds in dark chocolate appear to be highly protective against the oxidation of LDL.

-In the long term, this should cause much less cholesterol to lodge in the arteries and we should see a lower risk of heart disease over the long term.
+In the long term, this should cause much less cholesterol to lodge in the arteries, resulting in a lower risk of heart disease.

-However, given that we have a biological mechanism (lower blood pressure and oxidized LDL) then I find it plausible that regular consumption of dark chocolate can in fact reduce the risk of heart disease.
+However, since the biological process is known (lower blood pressure and lower oxidization-prone LDL), it’s plausible that regularly eating dark chocolate may reduce the risk of heart disease.

 The bioactive compounds in dark chocolate may also be great for your skin.

-The flavonols can protect against sun-induced damage, improve blood flow to the skin and increase skin density and hydration (19).
+The flavanols can protect against sun damage, improve blood flow to the skin, and increase skin density and hydration (16).

-Bottom Line: Studies show that the flavanols from cocoa can improve blood flow to the skin and protect it against sun-induced damage.
+Studies show that the flavanols from cocoa can improve blood flow to the skin and protect it from sun damage.

 The good news isn’t over yet.
-Dark chocolate may also improve the function of the brain.
+Dark chocolate may also improve the function of your brain.

-Cocoa also contains stimulant substances like caffeine and theobromine, which may be a key reason cocoa can improve brain function in the short term (23).
+Additionally, cocoa contains stimulant substances like caffeine and theobromine, which may be a key reason why it can improve brain function in the short term (

-There is considerable evidence that cocoa can provide powerful health benefits, being especially protective against cardiovascular disease.
+There is considerable evidence that cocoa can provide powerful health benefits, being especially protective against heart disease.

-But of course, this doesn’t mean people should go all out and consume lots of chocolate every day.
-It is still loaded with calories and easy to overeat on.
-Maybe have a square or two after dinner and try to really savor them.
+Of course, this doesn’t mean you should go all out and consume lots of chocolate every day.
+It’s still loaded with calories and easy to overeat.

-Dark chocolates often contain some sugar, but the amounts are usually small and the darker the chocolate, the less sugar it will contain.
+Dark chocolates typically contain some sugar, but the amounts are usually small and the darker the chocolate, the less sugar it will contain.